ClaytonKnittel/onoro-rs/README.md

 ## How the game is played

-The game of Onoro is a two-player perfect-information competitive game played on a flat surface.
+The game of Onoro is a two-player perfect-information competitive game played on an unmarked flat surface.
 Each player has 8 pawns (from chess), the first player has black pawns and the second has white.

 The goal of the game is to have four pawns in a row.
 The first player to do so wins.
 Additionally, if a player has no legal moves, they lose.